-As per College policy, students during learning experiences must not jeopardize the health, wellbeing, or confidentiality of clients, patients, or medical information.
+As per College policy, students during learning experiences must not jeopardize the health, well-being, or confidentiality of clients, patients, or medical information.
 Therefore, students in office or clinical experiences must demonstrate sufficient professionalism and emotional stability to withstand the stresses, uncertainties, and changing circumstances that accompany the responsibilities associated with these experiences.
-Without sufficient professionalism and emotional stability to exercise sound judgment and to accept directions and guidance from supervisors or faculty members.
+Without sufficient professionalism and emotional stability, they are removed from placement.
+Furthermore, students are expected to have the professionalism and emotional stability to exercise sound judgment and to accept directions and guidance from supervisors or faculty members.
 They must also be capable of establishing professional rapports and maintaining sensitive interpersonal relationships with employers, clients, patients, and their families.